refinedev/refine/documentation/docs/guides-and-concepts/components/buttons/delete.md

 ### `resourceName`

-`resourceName` allows us to manage which resource is Deleteed.
+`resourceName` allows us to manage which resource's record is deleted.

 ```tsx
 import { DeleteButton } from "@pankod/refine";